-In March of 2023, CBP issued notices of tariff assessment that indicated a determination of action taken at the Import Specialist level with respect to merchandise imported from Thailand under entry number 004-1058562-5 (the "625 Assessment") and entry number 004-1063793-9 (the "939 Assessment", and collectively with the 625 Assessment, the "CBP Assessments").
-The CBP Assessments relate to certain torque beams that are used in our Voyager+ product that were imported in 2022.
-The CBP Assessments assert that Section 301 China tariffs, Section 232 steel & aluminum tariffs, and antidumping and countervailing duties apply to the merchandise.
-Based on correspondence received to date from CBP and our calculations based on applicable duty and tariff rates, the 939 Assessment is currently for approximately \$7.56 million, and the 625 Assessment is currently for approximately \$2.11 million.
+In March of 2023, CBP issued notices of tariff assessment that indicated an action taken at the Import Specialist (i.e., the port) level with respect to merchandise imported from Thailand under entry number 004-1058562-5 (the "625 Assessment") and entry number 004-1063793-9 (the "Original 939 Assessment", and collectively with the 625 Assessment, the "Original CBP Assessments").
+The Original CBP Assessments related to certain torque beams that are used in our Voyager+ product that were imported in 2022.
+In the Original CBP Assessments, CPB asserted that Section 301 China tariffs, Section 232 steel & aluminum tariffs, and antidumping and countervailing duties applied to the merchandise.
+Based on correspondence received to date from CBP and our calculations based on applicable duty and tariff rates, the 625 Assessment is currently for approximately \$2.16 million.
+In September of 2023, CBP informed us (the "Revised 939 Assessment", and together with the 625 Assessment, the "Revised CBP Assessments") that the amount owed under the Original 939 Assessment was being revised downward to approximately \$2.01 million.
+In particular, CBP accepted our position that the Section 301 tariffs of 25% or 7.5% of the value of the merchandise, depending on tariff classification, as well as the antidumping and countervailing duties, previously assessed under the Original 939 Assessment are not applicable as they are only applicable to articles that originate in China and that, in this case, the finished goods are products of Thailand.

-Upon review of the facts involved, and in consultation with outside legal counsel, we believe that the amounts claimed in the CBP Assessments are incorrect.
-In particular, the Section 301 tariffs of 25% or 7.5% of the value of the merchandise, depending on tariff classification, as well as the antidumping and countervailing duties, are only applicable to articles that originate in China.
-In this case, the finished goods are products of Thailand because the conversion in Thailand from flat coiled steel to rectangular beams is a substantial transformation in Thailand that produces a new and different article of commerce with a new name, character, and use.
-Moreover, we believe that the goods in question were properly classified as parts of structures at the time of importation and that when properly classified, the beams and other materials are not subject to Section 232 duties applicable to more basic steel products.
+Upon review of the facts involved, and in consultation with outside legal counsel, we believe that the remaining amounts claimed in the Revised CBP Assessments are incorrect.
+In particular, the Section 301 tariffs of 25% or 7.5% of the value of the merchandise, depending on tariff classification, as well as the antidumping and countervailing duties, are not applicable under the 625 Assessment for the same reason stated above with respect to the Revised 939 Assessment, which has been accepted by CBP.
+Moreover, with respect to both Revised CBP Assessments, we believe that the goods in question were properly classified as parts of structures at the time of importation and that when properly classified, the beams and other materials are not subject to Section 232 duties applicable to more basic steel products.

-We are in communication with CBP about the facts involved in an effort to resolve these matters expeditiously and amicably.
-CBP has legally finalized the 625 Assessment, which is likely to require that we file an administrative protest to challenge the amounts assessed.
-The 939 Assessment remains "suspended," which allows the Company to work with CBP to resolve the matter without a formal protest, which we are pursuing.
-Based on the above, and under the relevant accounting guidance related to loss contingencies, we have made no accrual for the amounts claimed by CBP as of June 30, 2023, as we do not consider these amounts to be a probable obligation, as such term is defined and interpreted under the relevant accounting guidance, for us at this time.
-However, because matters of this nature are subject to inherent uncertainties, and unfavorable rulings or developments, including future assessments of additional duties or tariffs owed in respect of other shipments or other materials beyond what is presently included in the CBP Assessments, could occur despite our belief that the tariffs and duties asserted are incorrect, there can be no certainty that the Company may not ultimately incur charges that are not currently recorded as liabilities.
+CBP has legally finalized both Revised CBP Assessments.
+We filed a formal protest for the 625 Assessment in September of 2023 and plan to do the same for the Revised 939 Assessment.
+Based on the above, and under the relevant accounting guidance related to loss contingencies, we have made no accrual for the amounts claimed by CBP as of September 30, 2023, as we do not consider these amounts to be a probable obligation, as such term is defined and interpreted under the relevant accounting guidance, for us at this time.
+However, because matters of this nature are subject to inherent uncertainties, and unfavorable rulings or developments, including future assessments of additional duties or tariffs owed in respect of other shipments or other materials beyond what is presently included in the Revised CBP Assessments, could occur despite our belief that the tariffs and duties asserted are incorrect, there can be no certainty that the Company may not ultimately incur charges that are not currently recorded as liabilities.
 Since the outcome of these matters cannot be predicted with certainty, the costs associated with them could have a material adverse effect on our consolidated results of operations, financial position, or liquidity.